 Coyo Taco (Multiple locations)

-This brightly colored, Obama approved taco shop — with locations throughout South Florida, and rapidly growing — is serving up some of Miami's most creative tacos.
-Think tacos filled with Yucatan style achiote roasted pork, duck confit, and huitlacoche (corn smut), in addition to more traditional fillings.
+This brightly colored, Obama-approved taco shop — with locations throughout South Florida, and rapidly growing — serves up some of Miami's most creative tacos.
+Think tacos filled with Yucatan-style achiote roasted pork, duck confit, huitlacoche (corn smut), and more traditional fillings.

 The Wolf Of Tacos

-This much buzzed about taco pop-up, which is currently doing stints at J. Wakefield and Smorgasburg’s weekly market, is bringing a little slice of Mexico City to the 305.
-Its pastor tacos with spit fired roasted pork and large slices of pineapple have most beat in the city, but everything from the rib eye to the longaniza is worth an order.
+This much-buzzed-about taco pop-up is currently doing stints at J. Wakefield and Dante’s Hifi (but check its Instagram for its latest location), bringing a little slice of Mexico City to the 305.
+Its pastor tacos with spit-fired roasted pork and large slices of pineapple have the most beat in the city, but everything from the rib eye to the longaniza is worth an order.
 Top with one of the homemade salsas to complete the experience.

 Bodega Taqueria y Tequila (Multiple locations)